• Facebook

 Measure the frame of the Stira and cut the opening 1/2″ (12mm) longer.

-You can cut the actual plasterboard one of two ways.
+You can cut the actual plasterboard in one of two ways.
 The old fashioned way is to use a Stanley Knife to start the cut on the underside of the ceiling, once you have the cut started you can use an ordinary carpenters saw.
 If you have a Jigsaw this makes the matter easier.

 Once the plasterboard is cut away to the desired size you can now cut the rafter.